-When an application server crash occurs, before restarting, try to capture a log set.
-If, after restarting, FusionReactor rotates the log files.
+When a J2EE (ColdFusion, JBoss etc) crash occurs, before restarting, create a log set.
+If, after restarting, FusionReactor rotates the log files, data may be lost.
 The files in the FusionReactor log folder should be zipped up, or at least copied and saved.
-Your application server log files should also be saved.
+Your J2EE log files (typically ColdFusion/logs/*) and container log files (/ColdFusion8/runtime/logs) should also be saved.

 FusionReactor has several settings pages that allow you to do things from selecting how much metric data to view on the Y axis to defining what percentage of memory usage you consider critical.
 Below is a list of configuration guides for all these types of settings that can help you diagnose problems.